 Director of Assessment and Planning.
 Dr. Steve Huntley has been involved with IWS since its inception, including the conducting of strategic planning workshops with IWS stakeholders and serving on the Strategic Planning Committee.
 He earned his Ph.D. in educational leadership and M.Ed. in couselor education from the University of Florida, and the M.B.A. from the University of North Florida.
 He has taught graduate level courses in organizational behavior, human resource management, higher education organization and governance and higher education finance.
 Dr. Huntley has extensive experience in on-campus and online education, both as an instructor and a mentor of other instructors.

 Accounting Assistant.
 Lisa Kemp came to IWS with experience from the banking industry where her focus was on Accounting, Operations and Internal Controls.
 She grew up in Miami, attended Barry University, and also attended a session at the Graduate School of Banking of the South.
-She has also lived and worked in Northern Virginia and in South Georgia, and now resides in Green Cove Springs with
+She has also lived and worked in Northern Virginia and in South Georgia, and now resides in Green Cove Springs with her son, Ethan.

 Food Services Director.
 Karen Lewis has been involved with various aspects of catering and restaurant management/ownership most of her life.
 She attended Florida Community College at Jacksonville and has been a member of Grace Church since 1991.
 Karen and her family have provided food service for IWS since its start in 1999 and have been essential to the success and community orientation of our mealtimes.